xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/rofimoji.md

 These two templates are almost identical, which is a good sign.

-Official template's `short_desc` is more concise than ours.
+The official template's `short_desc` is more concise than ours.
 It also installs the manpage, which is useful.

 ## The end?
 Well, you've made it.
 This is the end of the practical part of this tutorial.